 Seshat has been credited as the creator of scripture, and the heir to the written form of the Arabic language and mathematics.
 Her connection to the herb, as some kind of seven-pointed crown depicted in so many paintings and drawings, relates strongly to creativity and power, which she was able to tap into for the betterment of humankind.

 The artists who depicted Seshat were likely taken by her strength and contributions, and were using art as a method of storytelling or preserving history.
 Who knows: maybe they also admired the herbal headdress, and also took a toke or two while carving their own impressions into the solid rock around them.

 Much, much later, cannabis became a regular source of inspiration within the art world.
 In the sixties and seventies, people began to question authority and rebel against the norms and roles designed to keep minds docile.
 The art, which included everything from music to poetry to paintings and everything in between, was heavily influenced by everything cannabis stood for.
 Mind expansion, free thinking, exploration.

 Psychedelic art is considered any kind of art, including visual displays, which are inspired by psychedelic experiences, and was hugely popular thanks to the 1960s counterculture.
 And while a significant chunk of this art was due to LSD or acid drug use, the THC in cannabis can also be credited for mind-altering motivation.
-Things like murals, concert posters, liquid light art, album covers, comic books, and zines were created in the name of political and social revolutions, a la weed and psychoactive states of consciousness.
+Things like murals, concert posters, liquid light art, album covers, comic books, and zines were created in the name of political and social revolutions, a la weed.

 Cannabis in art can also be traced to music and some of the great bands and artists of this time period.
 Marijuana was crooned about, by everyone from Bob Marley to The Beatles to Aerosmith to Bob Dylan, and just about every major musician who played at Woodstock or stood up to the man had a stoner anthem.